Gage Interface Information

 12345678901234567890

-Starting from the left, count the number of characters and you will see that the sample value (1.6125) starts in byte position 4 and is 6 bytes long.
+Starting from the left, count the number of characters and you will see that the sample value (1.6125) starts in byte position 4 and is 6 bytes long (see Note 1 below).
 Enter this information on the Input Options screen.
 The Gage ID (DIA) starts in byte position 18 and is 3 bytes long.
 So enter 18 for the GageID Starting Byte and set the GageID to DIA.
 Then only records containing the letters "DIA" will be accepted into this characteristic.

 TROUBLESHOOTING:

 1. If you're having trouble reading your gage, try running the MMS Communications Utility, MMSCOMM.EXE.
 It is on your Start menu, under SPC Express for Windows.
+Or better yet, run the Communications Test Utility.
+It is located on the "Input & Conversion" Tab of Global Preferences.
 This will let you try different baud rates, parity, etc. and see what the gage is sending.
 There is a 'ruler' at the top of the Utility screen that will help you count how far over the Sample Value and GageID fields (if any) are.

 2. In rare cases, the Comm Utility will be able to read your device but SPC Express won't.
 If that is the case, check to see if your system has a file called MSCOMM32.OCX and that it is registered.
+You want the file dated 6/24/1998, NOT the one dated 8/21/1995.
 Download MSCOMM32.OCX (06/24/1998) (Save in windows system folder and register using REGSVR32)

 3. You can also enter TRACE=1 in the Formula field.
 This will show you step-by-step how SPC Express is trying to handle your gage input.